ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 ### scs

-Not configurable at the moment, and no timeout by default
+Not configurable at the moment, and no timeout by default ([requires support in C API](https://github.com/cvxgrp/scs/issues/136))

 ## 3rd Party Services